rsalmei/clearly/README.md

     """Fetch current data from past tasks.

     Note that the `limit` field is just a hint, it may not be accurate.
-    Even the total number of tasks fetched may be slightly different than the server `max_tasks` setting.
+    Also, the total number of tasks fetched may be slightly different from the server `max_tasks` setting.

     Args: